mdneuzerling/usedocker/README.md

 # usedocker

-This is an **abandoned** packages that I intended to use for simplifying the creation of Dockerfiles for R projects.
+This is an **abandoned** package that I intended to use for simplifying the creation of Dockerfiles for R projects.
 Please don't use this package.
 Use [dockyard](https://github.com/thebioengineer/dockyard) instead.

 While I don't think this package should ever be installed, it may be have some useful code that can be harvested.